Local Explanation of Dialogue Response Generation: Experiments

 Assessing the correctness of estimated important feature relevance requires labeled features for each model and example pair, which is rarely accessible.
 Inspired by~\cite{alvarez2018towards, atanasova2020diagnostic} who removes the estimated salient features and observe how the performance changes, we introduce the notion \emph{necessity} that extends their idea.
 We quantify the necessity of the estimated salient input features to the uncertainty estimation of response generation by \emph{perplexity change of removal} ($PPLC_R$), defined as:

 where $x_R$ is the remaining sequence after removing top-k\% salient input features.

-As shown in Figure~\ref{fig:pplc_r} and Figure~\ref{fig:dialogpt_pplc_r}, removing larger number of input features consistently causes the monotonically increasing $PPLC_R$.
+As shown in Figure~\ref{fig:pplc_r} and Figure~\ref{fig:dialogpt_pplc_r}\footnote{\crr{We did a z-test and a t-test~\cite{lehmann2005testing} with the null hypothesis between LERG\_L and LIME (and LERG\_S and Shapley).
+For both settings the p-value was less than 0.001, indicating that the proposed methods significantly outperform the baselines.}}, removing larger number of input features consistently causes the monotonically increasing $PPLC_R$.
 Therefore, to reduce the factor that the $PPLC_R$ is caused by, the removal ratio, we compare all methods with an additional baseline that \emph{randomly} removes features.
 LERG\_S and LERG\_L both outperform their counterparts Shapley-w and LIME by $12.8$\% and $2.2$\% respectively.
 We further observe that Shapley-w outperforms the LERG\_L.
 We hypothesize that this is because LERG\_L and LIME do not reach an optimal state.